paganol/euclid_windows/README.md

   "continuous" which implements a continuous function (in both cases $\sqrt{1+z}$ is used), or a numpy array (or list) with bias for each bin.

+- ``errortype``: the default option is "gauss_err", because we expect a gaussian error and then we can compute the galaxy selection functions via an erf function; if the error is not gaussian, we need to compute the integral of the probability distribution function to determine the galaxy selection functions.